DianaHoefels/photobooth-app/README.md

 # D-ID Photo Booth
-The D-ID Photo Booth App lets users upload an image (that contains a face), detect the face, and then save the image to the gallery.
+The D-ID Photo Booth App lets users upload an image (that contains a face), detect the face, and then save the image + bounding box to the gallery.

 ### Spec